Kinara (company)

 Kinara is an American semiconductor company that develops AI processors for machine learning applications.

 History

-Kinara was founded in 2013 by Rehan Hameed and Wajahat Qadeer as CoreViz.
-The company was rebranded as Deep Vision, and received $35M in a series B funding round lead by Tiger Global Management.
-In 2022 rebranded as Kinara.
+Kinara was founded in 2013 by Rehan Hameed, Wajahat Qadeer and Jason Copeland as CoreViz.
+The company was rebranded as Deep Vision, and raised $35M in a series B funding round led by Tiger Global Management.
+In 2022 Deep Vision rebranded as Kinara.
+The company has a development base in Hyderabad, India.

 Kinara has partnerships with NXP Semiconductors and Arcturus Networks.
+In December 2023 they began a collaboration with Ampere and Mirasys.
+Kinara is a member of the AI Platform Alliance which is led by Ampere and is made up of 8 other companies.
+In April 2023, Kinara announced a partnership with ENERZAi, a company that offers technology to compress AI models.

+Kinara has a partnership with Awiros, which showed its first results in January 2023 at the Consumer Technology Association’s CES annual trade show.

+On 10 February 2025, Kinara entered into a definitive agreement with NXP to get acquired, in an all cash deal worth $307 million.
+This transaction was completed on October 27, 2025.

 Products

 In 2020, the company announced its first product, the Ara-1 Edge AI Processor.
 The product uses a polymorphic dataflow architecture.
+The Ara-2 was launched in December 2023 and is 5 to 8 times faster than its predecessor.